5 Map Projections

 Map projections exist because we are trying to take the round globe of the earth, and project it onto a 2 dimensional surface.
 Because a spherical globe can not be projected onto a flat surface without some distortion, different projections make different choices about the kind of distortion involved.

-5.2 Call plotly Library
+5.2 Call The Libraries

 Show the code